sixcrm/SixCRMServerless/README.md

 * Move all the functions to a helper class
 * Add more validation
-* Mark the session as modified.
 * Install and use a Dynamo Transaction class

 ### Confirm Order

+* Move all the functions to a helper class
+* Add more validation

 ## Deployment